-All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director and the Division Deputy Director.
+All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director.
 All MCSAP eligible activities with the exception of weight enforcement without an inspection are billed to the grant.
 MCSAP grant equipment, uniforms and computers are 100% dedicated to the MCSAP program.